clecarosc/clecarosc.github.io/content/_index.md

 ### Previous projects

 #### Clinical Guidelines for the management of primary Cutaneous Melanoma of the Chilean Society of Dermatology.
-I had the great privilege of participating in the elaboration of the Clinical Guidelines for the management of Cutaneous Melanoma of the Chilean Society of Dermatology.
-The document was published in the Revista Chilena de Dermatología in 2022.\
+I had the privilege of participating in the elaboration of the Clinical Guidelines for the management of Cutaneous Melanoma of the Chilean Society of Dermatology.
+The document was published in the Revista Chilena de Dermatología in 2022.
 - [[paper](https://rcderm.org/index.php/rcderm/article/view/404)]